WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/advanced/skalds_vigor.md

 Your icon should be displayed in the folder contents.
 Select it and in the Inspector tab set **Texture Type** to **Sprite (2D and UI)** and click Apply.

-With the icon still selected, click the **AssetBundle** dropdown at the bottom of the Inspector tab, select **New** and enter **assets**.
+With the icon still selected, click the **AssetBundle** dropdown at the bottom of the Inspector tab, select **New** and enter **blueprintcoretutorial_assets**.
 This determines which generated AssetBundle will contain the icon.
 The Inspector tab should look like this:

 ![Icon inspector tab](~/images/advanced_feat/unity_sprite_config.png)

 > ![NOTE]
-> Currently BPCore only supports a single AssetBundle called "assets".
+> Currently BPCore only supports a single AssetBundle called `assemblyname_assets`.
 The icons folder is for organization but everything should go to the assets bundle.
+If your mod was called TabletopStuff it would be `tabletopstuff_assets`.

 Create the AssetBundle by selecting **Assets > Build AssetBundles**.
-Unity generates the **StreamingAssets** folder which should contain two AssetBundles: assets and StreamingAssets.
+Unity generates the **StreamingAssets** folder which should contain two AssetBundles: blueprintcoretutorial_assets and StreamingAssets.
 You can ignore StreamingAssets.

 ### Deploy the AssetBundle

 Back in your mod right click your project and select **Add > Existing Item**.
 Navigate to the folder containing your AssetBundle and add it to the project.
 Make sure you set file filter to **All Files** at the bottom right.
-Ignore `assets.manifest`, `assets.meta`, and `assets.manifest.meta`.
+Ignore `*.manifest`, `*.meta`, and `*.manifest.meta`.

 Right click the AssetBundle, select **Properties**, then set **Copy to Output Directory** to **Copy if newer**: